Skip to main content

 Our ground source heat pump and solar thermal hybrid technology project enable us to collect, store and provide heat at our site in Bristol, UK, throughout the year.

-We plan to increase the proportion of our global energy requirements with on-site renewables or low-carbon technologies from its current 25%.
+We plan to increase the proportion of our global energy requirements with on-site renewables or low-carbon technologies.
+In 2025 25% of our global energy requirements came from on-site renewables or low-carbon technologies.

 Mamta Bhasin, Global Category Manager – Supplier Sourcing & Strategy, Asia Pacific, Rolls-Royce